 Packet Pickup: Early packet pickup and race-day packet pickup options are available.

 - Race Day Packet Pickup: Quick and friendly Packet Pickup will be available on race morning.
-Packet pickup will take place in the expo area at Hobie Hill from 5:30am until 7:15am.
 Please remember your photo ID - you will need to show your photo ID when you pick up your race packet.
 No one may pick up your packet for you on race morning.

-Awards: Cash Awards totaling $450 will be presented to the top-3 overall male and female Elite Wave finishers in the long course.
-A pro license IS NOT REQUIRED to start in the elite wave, or to win prize money, however you must start in the elite wave to be eligible for cash awards.
-Prize money will be in the amounts of $100 for 1st, $75 for second, and $50 for third.
+Awards: Merchandise or gift certificates will be presented to the top-3 overall male and female Elite Wave finishers in the long course.
+A pro license IS NOT REQUIRED to start in the elite wave, however you must start in the elite wave to be eligible for cash or merchandise awards.

 Age Group awards will be presented in the following age categories: 14 & under, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, and 80-84, and 85+.
 Age group awards will go 3-deep in each age group in the long course, and to the 1st place finisher in each age group in the short course.
 Elite wave participants will not be eligible for age group awards.